Mihax209/mispecky/README.md

 ## Credits
 The general solution approach and initial project basis was heavily infuinced by Daniel Perez's work on his Specky Board: https://www.youtube.com/watch?v=TyE-EoX5xc8.

-He goes into a lot of details and explanations, so I'd highly advice checking him out.
+He goes into a lot of details and explanations on the hardware components, so I'd highly advice checking him out.

 I have even been in contact with him asking some questions, so thanks a lot for helping!